rootstrap/tech-guides/python/cookiecutter-django.md

 ```

 </details>

+Note: By default the root folder of the project generated will be equal to the entered project_slug, that is, the name of the main Django app.
+After this process, you can change the root folder project name if you want.

 ## Install pipenv
 The recommendation from Rootstrap is that you use [`pipenv`](https://github.com/pypa/pipenv) to manage the development environment dependencies.

-To install the package, just run `$ pip install pipenv`.
+To install the package globally, just run `$ pip3 install pipenv`.

 ## Install dependencies
 In order to use pipenv and avoid confusions we are going to generate a Pipfile with the existing requirements and then remove all "requirements.txt" type of files.

-- Install base and production dependencies: `$ pipenv install -r requirements/production.txt`
+1. Install the main dependencies: `$ pipenv install -r requirements/production.txt`
-- Open `requirements/local.txt` and delete the first line: `-r base.txt`.
+2. Open `requirements/local.txt` and delete the first line: `-r base.txt`.
 This will prevent the duplication of all base dependencies under `[dev-packages]` in the Pipfile.
-- Install dev dependencies: `$ pipenv install -r requirements/local.txt --dev`.
+3. Install dev dependencies: `$ pipenv install -r requirements/local.txt --dev`.
-- Delete the following files and folder:
+4. Delete the following files and folder:
-  - `requirements.txt` from the root of the project
+  - `requirements.txt` from the root folder of the project.
   - `requirements/base.txt`, `requirements/local.txt`, `requirements/production.txt` and the `requirements` folder.

 NOTE:
 - Remember, when you install a new dependency, check if it will be needed at production or not.
 In the case that it won't be needed, add the flag `--dev` at the end of the installation command.
 - At `pipenv` to run a command, you have two options:
-    1. You can run `$ pipenv shell`, which creates a shell with the virtual environment activated, and there, you can run any commands without prefixes.
+    1. You can run `$ pipenv shell`, which creates a shell with the virtual environment activated, and in there, you can run any commands without prefixes.
 For example, the command that runs the server should be just `$ python manage.py runserver`.
-    1. Also, you can write `pipenv run` before any command, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`.
-The next commands follow this patter but you will be able to run it according to the previous option.
+    2. If you haven't entered to the shell, you can write `pipenv run` before any command, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`.

 ## Create psql database
-`$ createdb cookiecutter_starter-dev`
+`$ createdb <db-name-dev>`.
+For example `$ createdb cookiecutter_starter-db-dev`

 ## Load .env file for local configurations
 1. At `config/settings/base.py` set `DJANGO_READ_DOT_ENV_FILE` to load the configurations from `.env` file.